 - Loop the anchor line around the bow cleat before pushing the anchor line.
 Check that the anchor is set if you’re doing something else.

-We hope this article will give you all the necessary, details on the significant danger of anchoring a patrol boat from the stern.
+We hope this article will give you all the necessary, details on the significant danger of anchoring a patrol vessel from the stern.
 Anchoring from the stern can cause the boat to the swamp and cause a lot of damage to the boat.
-Please ensure you follow the rules and regulations and tips we have described for anchoring your boat safely.
+Please ensure you follow the rules and regulations and tips we have described for anchoring your vessel safely.